-But it turns out that what you eat has a huge impact on your hormones, and the right foods can heal hormonal imbalances and decrease PMS symptoms.
-This PMS smoothie is packed with everything you need to get your hormones in check and make “that time of the month” a thing of the past.
+But it turns out that what you eat has a huge impact on your hormones, and the right foods can heal hormonal imbalances and reduce PMS symptoms.
+This smoothie is packed with everything you need to get your hormones in check and make those dreaded symptoms a thing of the past.

-PMS Smoothie Recipe
+Hormone-Balancing PMS Smoothie Recipe

-I always choose Silk Unsweetened Cashewmilk for my smoothies because it’s super thick and creamy and it doesn’t contain any added sugars.
-Plus, since it’s completely plant-based, it doesn’t cause the same inflammatory or hormonal response that regular milk can.
+I always choose unsweetened cashew milk for my smoothies because it’s super thick and creamy and doesn’t contain any added sugars.
+Plus, since it’s entirely plant-based, it doesn’t cause the same inflammatory or hormonal response that regular milk can.

-Hormone-Balancing PMS Smoothie
+PMS Hormone-Balancing Smoothie

 - 1 banana

 - 1 cup spinach

 - 1 tablespoon each chia seeds and cacao nibs

 - Combine everything in the blender and process until smooth.